UPES M.Tech Admissions 2026

 |

-The subjects conducted in the two sessions are different, but the General Aptitude section is common in all subjects; it follows the same syllabus and marks.
+The subjects conducted in the two sessions were different, but the General Aptitude section is common in all subjects; it follows the same syllabus and marks.
 Given below is the comparison table between the two sessions:

 Subject | Forenoon Session | Afternoon Session |

 Both forenoon and afternoon sessions cover different subjects; an overview of the difficulty level and important topics is given below in the form of a table.
-The Gate 2026 Feb 8 paper review focuses on a subject-wise evaluation.
+The GATE 2026 Feb 8 paper review focuses on a subject-wise evaluation.

 Subject | Difficulty Level | Important Topics |